oreillyross/developer-notes/Python.md

 So using [][] will look up multidimensional values (nested dictionaries)

 #### sets

-- sets are unordered, but unique
+Sets are unordered, but unique
--
+---

 ```python type(set_var) # set
     .add(<value>) to add an item to the set